 Above all, our students are challenged daily to become citizens of change, their experiences steering them towards life in our Secondary campus.

 We believe that all students are entitled to an education that will enable them to develop their full potential.
 This potential comes in many different forms be that intellectual, physical, creative, emotional, or social.
-We also believe that students should be able to live and develop as well adjusted, autonomous and valued members of society.

 Primary School Library